pwkooij/fungal_bioinformatics/docs/source/Day2.md

 > **For Racon settings we have to look at the help output:**
 >```
->racon [options ...] <sequences> <overlaps> <target sequences>
->    # default output is stdout
+>racon {options} [sequences]  [overlaps]  [target sequences] # default output is stdout
->    <sequences> # input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences used for correction
+>   [sequences] # input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences used for correction
->    <overlaps> # input file in MHAP/PAF/SAM format (can be compressed with gzip) containing overlaps between sequences and target sequences
+>    [overlaps] # input file in MHAP/PAF/SAM format (can be compressed with gzip) containing overlaps between sequences and target sequences
->    <target sequences> # input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences which will be corrected
+>    [target sequences] # input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences which will be corrected
 >
 >options:
 >    -u, --include-unpolished # output unpolished target sequences
 >    -f, --fragment-correction # perform fragment correction instead of contig polishing (overlaps file should contain dual/self overlaps!)
->    -w, --window-length <int> # default: 500, size of window on which POA is performed
+>    -w, --window-length [int] # default: 500, size of window on which POA is performed
->    -q, --quality-threshold <float> # default: 10.0, threshold for average base quality of windows used in POA
+>    -q, --quality-threshold [float] # default: 10.0, threshold for average base quality of windows used in POA
->    -e, --error-threshold <float> # default: 0.3, maximum allowed error rate used for filtering overlaps
+>    -e, --error-threshold [float] # default: 0.3, maximum allowed error rate used for filtering overlaps
 >    --no-trimming # disables consensus trimming at window ends
->    -m, --match <int> # default: 3, score for matching bases
+>    -m, --match [int] # default: 3, score for matching bases
->    -x, --mismatch <int> # default: -5, score for mismatching bases
+>    -x, --mismatch [int] # default: -5, score for mismatching bases
->    -g, --gap <int> # default: -4, gap penalty (must be negative)
+>    -g, --gap [int] # default: -4, gap penalty (must be negative)
->    -t, --threads <int> # default: 1, number of threads
+>    -t, --threads [int] # default: 1, number of threads
 >    --version # prints the version number
 >    -h, --help # prints the usage
 >
 >only available when built with CUDA:
->    -c, --cudapoa-batches <int> # default: 0, number of batches for CUDA accelerated polishing per GPU
+>    -c, --cudapoa-batches [int] # default: 0, number of batches for CUDA accelerated polishing per GPU
 >    -b, --cuda-banded-alignment # use banding approximation for polishing on GPU.
 Only applicable when -c is used.
->    --cudaaligner-batches <int> # default: 0, number of batches for CUDA accelerated alignment per GPU
+>    --cudaaligner-batches [int] # default: 0, number of batches for CUDA accelerated alignment per GPU
->    --cudaaligner-band-width <int> # default: 0, Band width for cuda alignment.
+>    --cudaaligner-band-width [int] # default: 0, Band width for cuda alignment.
 Must be >= 0.
 Non-zero allows user defined band width, whereas 0 implies auto band width determination.
 >```

 >**NOTE:**